-For so many of us Coconut Ice is a taste of childhood.
+For so many of us, Coconut Ice is the taste of childhood.
 But the fact that traditionally it’s packed with sugar isn’t something many of us want in our diets now.
-So why not try this healthy, refined sugar free, take on Coconut Ice?
-It comes with the benefit of not just a coloured top layer as per the fairground treat, but also one which tastes delicious.
+So why not try this healthy, sugar-free take on Coconut Ice?
+It comes with the benefit of not just a coloured top layer - as per the fairground treat - but also one that tastes delicious.
 And it contains around ½ a dose of Zooki per square.

-These delicious nibbles take no time to put together and keep well in the fridge.
-Perfect for when you need something to curb your sweet tooth or after-school snack.
-With its protein hit and good fats this Peach and Mango Coconut Ice is also a brilliant post-work out power bomb which can be easily wrapped and popped in your bag.
+These delicious nibbles take no time at all to put together and keep well in the fridge.
+They're perfect for when you need something to curb your sweet tooth or a quick and easy after-school snack.
+With its protein hit and good fats this Peach and Mango Coconut Ice is also a brilliant post-workout power bomb which can be easily wrapped and popped in your bag.
 And as coconut is actually a fruit, it’s a brilliant addition to kids lunchboxes too so they get their omega-3 allowance as well as a healthy energy boost.

-Just to note, this uses the blocks of cream coconut – there are so many versions of coconut milk and cream now!
-In hot weather the blocks will be naturally liquid, if yours isn’t then just pop it, sealed, in a jug of boiling water so it warms through and softens.
-You can take it out and squeeze it about in the package little to speed up the process and make sure it’s liquid all the way through.
+Just to note, this uses the blocks of cream coconut (there are so many version of coconut milk and cream now!)
+In hot weather, the blocks will be naturally liquid.
+If yours isn’t, then just pop it, sealed, in a jug of boiling water so it warms through and softens.
+You can take it out and squeeze it about in the package a little to speed up the process and make sure it’s liquid all the way through.

 - 200g block of creamed coconut, softened

 - 150g desiccated coconut

 - 2 tablespoons runny honey